 - Our Pick: Hepper Wash Wipes

 Pet wipes provide a handy solution when your cat needs a quick clean-up rather than a full bath.
 You can also use them during bath time to easily clean your cat’s face and paws.
-Choosing a pet-safe wipe rather than those designed for human babies helps ensure your cat’s skin won’t be irritated.
+Choosing a pet-safe wipe rather than those designed for babies ensures your cat’s skin doesn’t get irritated.

 Hepper wash wipes are hypoallergenic and designed to clean and deodorize your cat.
 They’re sturdy enough to scrub your cat and feature a refreshing scent.